 Completed in 1999 the dome originally housed the poorly attended Millennium Experience.
 After closing at the end of 2000 it hosted Winter Wonderland, music festivals and a homeless shelter.
-It was eventually sold to 02 and redeveloped as an entertainment arena.
+It was eventually sold and redeveloped as an entertainment arena; nowadays it’s sponsored by (take a guess) O2.
 Since 2012 visitors have also been able to walk over it.

 I arrived a good hour before my booked time and was able to go on an earlier climb.
 The experience starts with a short video outlining how to use the safety equipment and the rules.
 These include no bouncing on the walkway, no drunkenness (although you can buy a glass of champagne up top) and no photography until you’re on the viewing platform.
 Next, we were issued with a gilet, a pair of walking shoes and a harness.
 Your own shoes and any bags or valuables are put into a blue crate and stored until your return.

 It’s a short walk from the changing area to the start of the climb.
 Before you head up there’s the obligatory photo shoot and then it’s time to clip on to the wire rope and start the walk.
 If you’ve ever done Go Ape, or similar, you’ll be familiar with the type of clipping on system.
 Even if you haven’t it’s dead simple to use and it stops you blowing off the edge.

 The first part of the walkway is pretty steep.
 As we walked there was time to stop and appreciate the structure.
 The dome has 12 posts, one for each month and is 52 metres high, one for each week.
 A pointless fact which I enjoyed learning.